forwardemail/forwardemail.net/app/views/docs/paypal-api-disaster-11-years-missing-features-broken-promises/index.md

 The merchant describes the same pattern Forward Email experienced:

 > "After trying to capture the order, PayPal returns a 404.
-When retrieving Details of the Order: {'id': '\<ID\>', 'intent': 'CAPTURE', 'status': 'COMPLETED', ..., 'final\_capture': true, ...} **This is without any trace of a succesful capture on our side.**"
+When retrieving Details of the Order: {'id': 'ID', 'intent': 'CAPTURE', 'status': 'COMPLETED', ..., 'final\_capture': true, ...} **This is without any trace of a succesful capture on our side.**"

 ### The Webhook Reliability Disaster